toolleeo/cli-apps/README.md

 Programs to specifically deal audio/video files.

+* [cTune](https://github.com/An7ar35/ctune) - A ncurses based internet radio player written in C for Linux.
 * [Editly](https://github.com/mifi/editly) - A tool and framework for declarative NLE (non-linear video editing) using Node.js and ffmpeg.
 * [ffmpeg](https://github.com/FFmpeg/FFmpeg) - The Swiss knife of video editing from the command line.
 * [ffscreencast](https://github.com/cytopia/ffscreencast) - A ffmpeg screencast with video overlay and multi monitor support.